FOMA 2019 SHOWCASE

-On Friday 1 March 2019, Fabrics of Multicultural Australia in collaboration with the Australia-Korea Foundation, attendees, witnessed a cultural exhibit and runway showcase of international, Indigenous, migrant, and refugee artists across Australia largest runway, in the presence of 3,000 guests at a venue of great cultural significance, The Cutaway, Barangaroo Reserve in the heart of Sydney.
+On Friday 1 March 2019, Fabrics of Multicultural Australia in collaboration with the Australia-Korea Foundation, attendees, witnessed a cultural exhibit and runway showcase of international, Indigenous, migrant, and refugee artists across Australia largest runway, in the presence of 3,000 patrons at a venue of great cultural significance, The Cutaway, Barangaroo Reserve in the heart of Sydney.

 Thank you to Jeremy Fernandez, ABC News Journalist and Presenter and Charlotte Smith, Fashion Anthropologist who were our Master of Ceremonies.
 Showcasing an incredible cultural and stylistic dynamism the showcase was an astounding success with over 66 media in attendance and Ambassadors and Consular Corp.

 We would like to congratulate our FOMA Symbol of Harmony Award winner Designer, Anjilla Seddegi, Afghanistan and our FOMA Designer of the Year Award Winner, House of Umer Iftikhar, Pakistan.
 To view our recently produced case study on Anjilla Seddeqi, please click here.